 - The first time you use the webinar you will be asked to download some software

 For more details contact the helpdesk at email@example.com or call 0191 374 2219.

 view the SHAPE quick user guide in user resources.

 This new version of the SHAPE application requires a modern, standards-compliant, browser to run.
-We recommend the latest versions of Google Chrome, Firefox, Safari and Opera on a PC or Mac, or Internet Explorer 8, and 9 on a PC.
-The application will run in a basic mode in Internet Explorer v7 but unfortunately it's not been possible to ensure compatibility with Internet Explorer v6.
+We recommend the latest versions of Google Chrome, Firefox, Safari and Opera on a PC or Mac, or Internet Explorer 8 or later on a PC.
+The application will run in a basic mode in Internet Explorer v7.

 We detect that you are using unknown so you should be fine.